bizzcat/D3-visualizations/README.md

 ## Guidance for CodeGuild instructor
 1. This repository is a copy of my personal portfolio Django application, thus some of the files are not relevant to the project.
 Look below for a listing of relevant files.

+2. Due to shortage of time, the code radial_collapsible.js was pulled from a D3 file found online, and is not a product of my own.
+Thus, it does not follow the styling and naming conventions required by the course.
+It is simply a borrowed template for visualizing the data I have pulled.

 ##### Layout of relevant files for review:
     kw_data
        kw_data